Scurvy (severe vitamin C deficiency) is rare as most people get enough vitamin C in their diet. It's usually easy to treat.

 Scurvy is caused by not having enough vitamin C in your diet for at least 3 months.
 Vitamin C is mainly found in fruit and vegetables.

-Even people who don't eat very healthily all the time aren't usually considered at risk of scurvy.
+Even people who do not eat very healthily all the time are not usually considered at risk of scurvy.

 Things that increase your risk of scurvy

 Although scurvy is rare, you may be more at risk if you:

 - have no fresh fruits or vegetables in your diet for a while

 - eat very little food at all – possible reasons include treatments that make you feel very sick all the time (such as chemotherapy) or an eating disorder such as anorexia

 - smoke, as smoking reduces how much vitamin C your body gets from food